Since 2012, the principal legislation governing the administration of estates in Alberta has been the Wills and Succession Act.

 There is “crossover” here as, under the Wills and Succession Act, a surviving spouse is entitled to receive all property given to him or her under the will of the deceased spouse, in addition to his/her claim for matrimonial property.

-If you need help with avoiding unintended consequences when you make your will or any other estate administration matter, the experienced lawyers at Vest Estate Lawyers in Calgary can discuss your options during an initial consultation.
+If you need help with avoiding unintended consequences when you make your will or any other estate administration matter, the experienced lawyers at Vest Estate Lawyers can help you.